 We live in an increasingly connected world.
 Mobiles, tablets, computers and cloud services make it possible to collaborate with people across the globe.
 Devices and machines that weren’t historically connected to the internet, such as buildings, vehicles and consumer products, can now communicate data and be controlled remotely by users, transforming the way we work, live and play.
 This connection between the physical and digital worlds is referred to as the ‘internet of things’.

 The 2022 FIFA World Cup Qatar™ will be the most connected in history.
-Your challenge is to identify ways in which the internet of things can provide innovative services, creating a more accessible, safer and better tournament experience for all.
+We asked entrants to identify ways in which the internet of things can provide innovative services, creating a more accessible, safer and better tournament experience for all.

 Journey planning and navigation

 Millions of people will arrive in Qatar in 2022.
 Many will be visiting the Middle East for the first time.
 There will be a need for real-time information about traffic, public transport, taxis, hotels, restaurants, car parks, toilets, and venue entrances and exits.
 This will require new applications using available data to support accessibility within Qatar and new features that add value to existing applications.

 Effective management and control of crowds will require predictive capabilities to ensure the safety, comfort and security of visitors.

 No-one likes to wait in line.
 Applicants were encouraged to consider technological or managerial solutions to avoid long queues and / or create additional services which could transform time spent waiting into meaningful and exciting experiences for visitors.